SC-Develop/SCD-ImgServer/README.md

 ### Build and Run

-Run QT Creator and load project found into 'source' subdir, build project and run.
+Run QT Creator and load project found into 'source' subdir, build project and run.<br>
-At first execution config.cfg file wil be created<br>.
+At first execution <b>config.cfg</b> file wil be created.<br><br>
-To edit config.cfg you can type
+To edit <b>config.cfg</b> you can type:

-$cd bin
+$cd bin<br>
 $nano cnfig.cfg
 ```
 [General]
 port=12345
 rootpath=./
 ```
-Set server port, and image server root path.
+Set server port, and image server root path, and save

 All images folder tree, will be created ubnde this root path.

+Now you can kill and restart server to realod new settings.

 ## How to complie and run SCD Image Client application utility